xorddotcom/spock-sdk/README.md

 ### Web3Analytics.valueExtraction(label,valueInUSD)

-Track amount in USD that end-user will contribute on protocol ecosystem through DApp.
+Track amount in USD that end-user will remove from protocol ecosystem through DApp.
 You can inovke this method in the callback of transaction submission.

 ```js
 Web3Analytics.valueExtraction('Remove Liquidity', 25_000);